 Why Six Sigma

 Our goal is to upskill Black female professionals with Six Sigma green belt training and certification.
-This training will equip Black women with the strategies and tools for complex problem-solving in the workplace and the community.
+This training will equip Black women and Black Latina with the strategies and tools for complex problem-solving in the workplace and the community.
 We believe that Six Sigma is an ideal method for combining community voice, process thinking, and data analysis to tackle racial inequities across sectors.

-Black women are under-represented in the Six Sigma community because they are commonly under-exposed to this training and its benefits.
+Black women and Black Latina are under-represented in the Six Sigma community because they are commonly under-exposed to this training and its benefits.
 Six Sigma training is also costly.
 In addition, the Black community is oftentimes the most harmed by inequitable policies, resulting in low education attachment, poor health outcomes, and high unemployment.

 What if Black people were equipped to solve complex problems for themselves?
 What if the barrier of costly training were removed?
 What inequitable policies and process problems could these newly trained women solve in the workplace and in the community?